 Still Think Handstands Are Not For You?

-WIthin certain health considerations, think more, with help from letters from my reader Liz:
+WIthin certain health considerations, you can do handstands, with help from letters from my reader Liz:

 Readers say they enjoy hearing how to do things, but often remain reluctant to try them.
 Here is a fun story of success trying a wall handstand for the first time.Reader Liz first wrote how she fixed her lower back pain using my work.
 I enjoyed getting her organized intelligent e-mails showing how she paid attention to why things worked and how to apply them.
 I asked her if she did the wall handstand - for fun, and to strengthen in functional ways.Liz wrote:"I read your reassuring posts about this but it still looks scary.
 I'm just not used to being physical, being raised to be "Ladylike" although I'm trying all the time to push my boundaries.
 I liked your description of you leaping up from your desk and doing a handstand.
 That marvelous description has stuck in my mind.
 One day I shall try it, you are very inspiring."

 I replied to Liz with some short movies and diagrams with reassurance, "All you do is put your hands like a pushup on the floor and step your feet up on a chair or wall behind you.

 "I shall try it!
 First I must visualize myself doing it a few times, and watch the video a bit more too.
 When I watched it I tried to feel my own arms and legs doing the same movements.
 I find that helps when I attempt something very new.
 Also I like the idea of trying it on a chair first, or perhaps I'll work my way up a wall, low at first.